How was this data analyzed?

 - London System10%

-Players who analyze their games regularly show 2.4x faster rating improvement compared to those who only play without review.
+Players who analyze their games regularly tend to improve noticeably faster than those who only play without review—a meaningful edge that compounds over time.
 Here are the key differentiators:

 Habits of Fast Improvers